Subaru Legacy (sixth generation)

-The Subaru Legacy (BN/BS) is the sixth generation of the Legacy range of mid-size cars.
+The Subaru Legacy (BN) is the sixth generation of the Legacy range of mid-size cars.

-Summary
+Overview

 The sixth generation of the Subaru Legacy made its debut at the 2014 Chicago Auto Show, and went into production for the 2015 model year.
-The Legacy Touring wagon was dropped from the lineup worldwide only having the Outback as its wagon counterpart, especially in its home market in Japan.
+The Legacy Touring wagon was dropped from the lineup worldwide, leaving only the Outback as its Crossover/MPV counterpart, especially in its home market of Japan.